 As a nine-year-old boy growing up in Kansas, I was once summoned – together with all the neighborhood urchins – to hasten to my best friend’s house to be witness to an acoustic miracle.
 He had just received a short-wave radio as birthday gift and hardly had he turned it on when he picked up an extra-terrestrial signal.
 It was so bizarre, he at once called his little buddies to come marvel with him.
 I was first to arrive.
 Soon one would have seen a troupe of little boys, all with their jaws dropped to the floor, listening to this alien noise.

 We couldn’t believe what we were hearing.
 As it became clear that it was a human voice that was producing the unearthly phonemes, it became not less strange, but more.
-Looking back at this episode today, it is hard to believe we were just hearing a radio broadcast from Mexico, and that the extra-galactic idiom we were marveling at was Spanish.
-That’s how far I was from foreign languages when growing up.
+Looking back at this episode today, it is hard to believe we were just hearing a radio broadcast from Mexico, and that the extra-galactic idiom we were marveling at was everyday Spanish.
+But that’s how far I was from foreign languages when growing up.

 Through no merit of mine, the circumstances of my life were soon to change all that.
 I certainly have no particular gift for this; for me, learning languages was extremely difficult – fruit of blood, sweat and tears (especially tears).
 But now, over four decades thence, I find myself reading seven languages, and speaking three or four pretty well, which is a bit of an accomplishment for a Kansas boy.
 Again, it did not come easy, and I don’t think it is even particularly desirable.